Hubertus von Bonin: Early life and career

-Von Bonin was born on 3 August 1911 in Potsdam in the Province of Brandenburg of the German Empire.
+Von Bonin was born on 3 August 1911 in Potsdam in the Province of Brandenburg, Kingdom of Prussia within the German Empire.
 He was the son of Bogislaw von Bonin and his wife Mathilde, a daughter of Adolf von Bülow.
 His older brother, Bogislaw served in the Army and later in the Amt Blank, a predecessor of the Federal Ministry of Defence.
-His two younger brothers also served in the Luftwaffe, Jürgen-Oskar was killed in action on 8 February 1942 while serving as an observer in a Tansportgeschwader (air transport wing).
+His two younger brothers also served in the Luftwaffe, Jürgen-Oskar was killed in action on 8 February 1942, while serving as an observer in a Transportgeschwader (air transport wing).
 Another brother, Eckart-Wilhelm, became a night fighter pilot with 37 aerial victories who survived the war.

 In October 1932, von Bonin attended the Military School Dresden.
 Among his classmates were Werner Mölders, Günther Freiherr von Maltzahn, Joachim Pötter, Hans-Henning Freiherr von Beust, Arved Crüger, Gerhard Kollewe and Wolfgang Schellmann.
 On 15 March 1937, I. Gruppe (1st group) of Jagdgeschwader 334 (JG 334—334th Fighter Wing) was created at Wiesbaden-Erbenheim Airfield and headed by Hauptmann Hubert Merhart von Bernegg.
 Initially, the Gruppe was created without 3.
 Staffel (3rd squadron) which was formed on 1 July and placed under the command of von Bonin.
 The Gruppe was equipped with the Arado Ar 68 E. In early 1938, they received the then new Messerschmitt Bf 109 D-1.

 Von Bonin transferred to the Condor Legion on 30 November 1938 and command of 3.
 Staffel then passed on to Hauptmann Lothar von Jansen.
 Von Bonin replaced Hauptmann Mölders, his former classmate at the Military School Dresden, as Staffelkapitän (Squadron Leader) of the 3.
 Staffel of Jagdgruppe 88 (J/88—88th Fighter Group) on 5 December 1938.
 During the course of the Spanish Civil War, he claimed four Republican fighter aircraft shot down, including a Curtiss P-36 Hawk on 6 March which was J/88's 314th and last aerial victory.
 For his service in Spain, he was awarded the Spanish Cross in Gold with Swords (Spanienkreuz in Gold mit Schwertern) on 14 April 1939.

 After his return from Spain, von Bonin took command of the 5.
 Staffel of Jagdgeschwader 26 "Schlageter" (JG 26—26th Fighter Wing) on 28 June 1939.
 He took over command from Hauptmann Herwig Knüppel who was given command of II.
 Gruppe of JG 26 to which 5.
 Staffel was subordinated.
 At the time, II.
 Gruppe was based at Düsseldorf Airfield and was equipped with the Bf 109 E-1.
 On 25 August, a week before the outbreak of World War II, the Gruppe was ordered to Bönninghardt, an airfield southwest of Wesel, close to Germany's western border.